LDI’s Jeanmarie Perrone Names Biggest Takeaways from NIDA’s Conference on Opioid Care

 By deterring the introduction of OxyContin, triplicate states were largely protected from the fatal overdose trends in the rest of the nation.
 Using these results, the authors estimate how many opioid overdose deaths can be explained by the differences in exposure to OxyContin’s launch and marketing between triplicate and non-triplicate states.
-If non-triplicate states had the same initial level of exposure to OxyContin as triplicate states, they would have had 36% fewer drug overdose deaths and 44% fewer opioid overdose deaths on average each year from 1996-2017.
-The new NBER paper provides the first quasi-experimental evidence on the initial causes of the opioid crisis, and is worth a full read.
+If non-triplicate states had the same initial level of exposure to OxyContin as triplicate states, they would have had 34% fewer drug overdose deaths and 45% fewer opioid overdose deaths on average each year from 1996-2017.
+The new study provides the first quasi-experimental evidence on the initial causes of the opioid crisis, and is worth a full read.

 The study, Origins of the Opioid Crisis and its Enduring Impacts, was published online in The Quarterly Journal of Economics on November 13, 2021.
 Authors include Abby Alpert, William N. Evans, Ethan M. J. Lieber, and David Powell.